 SSH port forwarding works by forwarding traffic from a specific port on your local system to a port on the remote system.
 The two ports don't have to be the same.
 As an example, we will forward port 4500 on our local system to port 23 (telnet) on a remote system.

-In this example you will open port 4500 on your local host and tunnel it to the port 23 on your remote host.
 You do not have to do this as a root.
-Since we are using a port higher than 1024 a ordinary user is able to create this port forward connection.
-Keep in mind that a tunnel is erected only when the ssh connection is running.
+Since we are using a port higher than 1024, an ordinary user is able to create this port forward connection.
+Keep in mind that a tunnel is erected only when the SSH connection is running.

 At this point, every connection which uses port 4500 on the localhost will be redirected to remote port 23.

 In the screenshot above, we have successfully created a tunnel to the remote server.
 As you can see, it looks like a typical SSH login.
 But now, on our local system, we can access the telnet service of the remote system by routing traffic through port 4500.

 We will open a new terminal and try this on our test system, while leaving the other terminal open so it maintains our SSH tunnel.

 As you can see, we now have a telnet session opened to the remote server, but it's a secured connection since it is being sent through the existing SSH tunnel that we established in the other terminal.